January 04, 2017

-Infants with Costello syndrome typically have a normal or high birth weight, but exhibit poor sucking ability, have swallowing difficulties, and fail to grow and gain weight at the expected rate (failure to thrive).
+Infants with Costello syndrome typically have a normal or high birth weight, but show poor sucking ability, have swallowing difficulties, and fail to grow and gain weight at the expected rate (failure to thrive).
 Growth delay after birth typically results in short stature during childhood and adulthood.
-Affected children may also have developmental delay or mild to moderate intellectual disability.
-In some cases, speech development and/or the ability to walk is significantly delayed.
+Affected children may have developmental delay or mild to moderate intellectual disability.
+In some individuals, speech development and/or the ability to walk is significantly delayed.
 Children with Costello syndrome generally have warm, sociable personalities.

 In early childhood relative overgrowth of the hindbrain compared to the space available in the posterior fossa of skull cavity can result in crowding and neurologic problems.
 Because severe crowding requires surgical intervention, screening with brain and cervical spine MRI has been suggested.

 Eye and vision changes are common and include nystagmus (rapid eye movements) in younger individuals, strabismus and rarely in older individuals keratoconus (abnormal thickening of the cornea).